JoBeGaming/rename/README.md

 Attempting to call the old object will raise a NameError, that will look like this for the context given above:
 `Name 'hello' is not defined.
-Maybe you meant 'hi'?` Note that `@rename` works for classes and functions.
+Maybe you meant 'hi'?`

 When doing something like
 ```python